 Create Your First Page in Experience Builder

-1. Go to the list of Pages menu (1) on top of the page and click on the “New page” menu item at the bottom of the list of pages.
+● Go to the Pages menu (1) at the top of the page and click on “New page” at the bottom of the list of pages.

 For Standard pages, it is possible to select the layout while you are creating the page or change it later.

 For Object pages, you can change the layout only after the pages have been created.

 ● Drag and drop the components you need onto the page to display the information you want.
 You can choose from a wide variety of standard and custom components, which are conveniently grouped by topic on the Components tab.

 Here is an example with the Rich Text Editor component.
 You can add text, images, video, or links: